 Blackjack originated in French casinos in the 1700s as "Vingt-et-Un" and evolved from earlier card games.
 It became widely popular in the U.S. in the 20th century, with the name "Blackjack" coming from a special payout for a hand featuring the Ace of Spades and a black Jack.

 Arnold Snyder is a well-known figure in the blackjack community, renowned for his contributions to card counting strategies and blackjack literature.
-He authored several influential books on the game, including The Blackjack Formula and The Blackjack Shuffle Tracker’s Cookbook, which helped educate players on advanced techniques to improve their odds of winning.
+He authored several influential books on the game, including The Blackjack Formula and The Blackjack Shuffle Tracker’s Cookbook.

 Bill Kaplan and J.P.
 Massar are famous for co-founding the "Red Seven" blackjack team in the 1980s, using advanced card counting and betting strategies to beat casinos.
 Their success revolutionized blackjack by demonstrating the power of team-based card counting.

-Don Johnson is a blackjack legend known for winning millions of dollars from casinos in Atlantic City and Las Vegas in the early 2010s.
-He used a combination of skill, card counting, and favorable rules to exploit weaknesses in the casinos' offerings, winning around $15 million in a span of just six months
+Don Johnson is a blackjack legend known for winning millions of dollars from casinos in Atlantic City and Las Vegas.
+He used a combination of skill, card counting, and favorable rules to exploit weaknesses in the casinos' offerings, winning around $15 million just six months.

 Erica Schoenberg is a renowned figure in the blackjack world, known for being one of the first female professional card counters.
-She gained fame not only for her success in blackjack but also for her appearance on the reality show Casino Wars, where she demonstrated her skills.
 Schoenberg is highly respected for her expertise in card counting and her contributions to breaking the gender stereotypes in professional gambling.

 Ken Uston and Al Francesco are legends in blackjack for pioneering team card counting strategies in the 1970s.
 Uston helped popularize these methods through his book The Big Player, showcasing their success in beating casinos.

 Kerry Packer was an Australian media mogul known for his high-stakes gambling, particularly in blackjack.
-He was famous for using his immense wealth and strategic play to win millions at casinos around the world, often playing with a team of professionals.
+He was famous for using his immense wealth and strategic play to win millions at casinos, often playing with a team of professionals.

-Russ Hamilton is a former blackjack player known for his involvement in one of the biggest cheating scandals in casino history.
+Russ Hamilton is a former blackjack player.
 In the 1990s, Hamilton exploited a flaw in the casino's electronic shuffle machines, which allowed him to manipulate the outcome and win millions before being caught.

 One major myth that can destroy your bankroll in blackjack is the belief that you can rely on "hot" tables or superstitions to guarantee wins.
 Another dangerous myth is the idea of increasing your bet size after a loss (the Martingale system), which can quickly lead to significant losses and deplete your bankroll if you're not careful.